-robotic Each host with a robotic drive attached must have a robotic daemon.
+Each host with a robotic drive attached must have a robotic daemon.
 These daemons provide the interface between ltid and the robot.
 If different drives within a robot can attach to different hosts, the robotic daemon communicates with a robotic-control daemon (see Figure 3-1).

 robotic control Robotic-control daemons centralize the control of robots when drives within a robot can connect to different hosts.
 A robotic-control daemon receives mount and unmount requests from the robotic daemon on the host to which the drive is attached.
-It robot.
+It then communicates these requests to the robot.